-The Exeter Area Garden Club has presented 74 mini grants to Seacoast Area gardeners in the past 8 years.
-We have surpassed our goal of awarding $10,000 in grants to the community as of June, 2018.
-Public areas both large and small have benefitted from the program.
+The Exeter Area Garden Club has presented 84 mini grants to Seacoast Area gardeners in the past 9 years.
+We surpassed our goal of awarding $12,500 in grants to the community as of June, 2018.
+Public areas both large and small have benefited from the program.
 Gardeners from Stratham and Exeter as well as those from the greater seacoast area (Barrington-Kingston-Hampton-Epping) have received Mini Grants.

-Grant amounts for 2018 were raised to $100-$400.
-Applications will now be accepted between March 1st and May 1st, so applicants have time to think about what they plan to do once spring arrives.
+Grant amounts for 2019 are $100 to $400.
+Applications will be accepted between March 1st and May 1st, so applicants have time to think about what they plan to do once spring arrives.
 Funds will be forwarded to recipients by May 15th.

 Applications should include a description of the work planned, including types of plants.
 We encourage submission of a plan.
-This year we are asking that recipients forward a photo when the project is done.
-Later in the summer we tour the gardens to admire the work.
+We are asking that recipients send a “before” photo with their application and another photo when the project is done.
+Later in the summer we will tour the gardens to admire the work.

 The Exeter Area Garden Club Mini-Grant program has been established to encourage beautification of our local landscape and communities.
 It was developed by the Environment & Conservation Committee.
 See who received mini-grants in the past: